r4dat/coursera_data_clean/README.md

     # add meanby_sid_act prefix.
     colnames(tidy) = paste("mean_",colnames(tidy),sep='')
 ```
-Which prepends "meanby_subjact" to all the column names...
+Which prepends "mean_" to all the column names...
 Including sid and activity.
 Whoops!
 This is fixed with
 ```{r}
     #Reset sid and activity names.
 Let's choose something more human-readable than sid too.
     colnames(tidy)[1:2] = c("subjID","activity","freq")
 ```

+The goal with this pre-pending is so glancing at any of the variables allows the user/analyst to identify which dataset they're working with - the raw or tidy version.

 Create a "melted" row-oriented data-set.
 I've opted to include the subset frequency (variable 'freq') for each row because it may be necc. if various statistical calculations or weighting schemes are used based on the variable.
 ```{r}